dpzmick/old-website/_posts/2016-12-25-rust-arc-gc-realtime.md

 ## Sending Arcs between threads
-Now that we have an "audio library," lets try to make some messages and pass them between threads.
+Now that we have an "audio library," let's try to make some messages and pass them between threads.
-I'm going to jump right into the "garbage collector" solution here.
-Other solutions will be discussed elsewhere.

 The `RealtimeThread` struct will need to hold on to a list of samples which it will use to populate the `output` samples every time the callback is called.
 We want these samples to be heap allocated and reference counted, so we wrap them in an [`Arc`](https://doc.rust-lang.org/std/sync/struct.Arc.html).